JustSift/ReSift/docs/main-concepts/making-state-consistent.md

 By default, each fetch factory has its own state that's siloed to itself.

-This means fetch instances that come from different fetch factories will have different states even if they share the same key or endpoint.
+This means fetch instances that come from different fetch factories will have different states even if they share the same endpoint.

 **ReSift won't ever assume that two fetch factories have related data.
 However, you can tell ReSift that two fetch factories should share the same data by using the `share` API.**